-The first pills came out over 50 years ago, but modern hormonal contraceptives use a lower dose of hormones, which also means lower side effects for women; however, the connection between hormones and cancer is continually being researched and explored.
+The first pills came out over 50 years ago.
+As experts continue to modify dosage and components, modern hormonal contraceptives use a lower dose of hormones.
+This also means lower side effects for women.
+However, the connection between hormones and cancer is continually being researched and explored.

 Latest research shows that there is a link between hormonal contraceptives and breast cancer risk.

 A research published in The New England Journal of Medicine states that women who take hormonal contraceptives, such as pills or injectables, have a small yet significant increase in risk for developing breast cancer, compared to those who don’t.